Finishing the Norfolk Coast Path at Hopton-on-Sea

 The Final Section: Great Yarmouth to Hopton-on-Sea

-The closing stretch of the route runs south from Great Yarmouth through Gorleston-on-Sea before reaching Hopton-on-Sea.
+The final stretch runs south from Great Yarmouth through Gorleston-on-Sea before reaching Hopton-on-Sea.

 This section includes: